2020… Corona Crash or Everything Bubble Pop?

 Pretty much every company capable of enabling support work has now switched to having employees work from home.
 For many, it’s no longer encouraged; it’s mandatory.
 Many offices are implementing other measures such as 2-week quarantine guidelines for travelers, limiting office visitors, and enhanced cleaning processes where employees still need to go to an office.
 We don’t know how bad this thing is, who might have it, who is vulnerable, if you can get it multiple times, etc. Seemingly every company with a workforce capable of working remotely made the switch.

 It doesn’t seem like people get ‘it.’
 Take social distancing seriously!
-It’s not fake news!
-This thing is real, and it’s spreading.
-Now is the time to try to help slow it down!
-Why don’t people get this?!?
+It’s not fake news.
+It's real and it’s spreading.
+It's the time to try to help slow it down.

 Oh, and I need toilet paper.